tinko26/ao/docs/api/src/ao_sys/ao_signal.h.md

 };
 ```

+This type represents the waiting for a signal.
 It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the signal's waiting list. |